 - Proof of residency.
 This may include a utility bill, a mortgage document, a deed or property tax bill, a postmarked letter containing your name and current address, or a rental housing agreement.

 - Proof of your name change.
 Depending on the circumstance, this may include a court order, a marriage license, or a divorce decree.

 - Your new Social Security card, proving to your County Clerk that you've updated your name with the Social Security Administration.

 - Payment for $12 duplicate license fee.

 In Kentucky, you can take care of title and registration name changes at the same time―as long as there's no lien on the vehicle.
 Simply take your current title and registration to your local County Clerk's office and they'll update it for you.
-Fees are between $12 and $16.
+Fees may vary.